 Cincinnati: They like to add the sweetness of chocolate and cinnamon to balance out the savory spice of their chili!

-Chuck Eye Steaks are actually a fairly unique cut not available a lot of places, and that is just another reason Certified Piedmontese is so special!
+Chuck Eye Steaks are a fairly unique cut not available in many places, which is just another reason Certified Piedmontese is unique!

 1 LB Certified Piedmontese Chuck Eye Steak